r57zone/SNES-USB-Controller-XInput/README.md

 ![](https://user-images.githubusercontent.com/9499881/197362614-fee74a6d-0f46-4421-95ff-56c5b3ab57e4.png)

 # Working modes
-Switching emulation from stick to DPAD and back is done by pressing `Select + DPAD ←` or `ALT+A`.
+Switching emulation from stick to DPAD and back is done by pressing `Select + DPAD ←` or `ALT + A`.

-Switching emulation from triggers to bumpers and back is done by pressing `Select + DPAD ↑` or `ALT+Q`.
+Switching emulation from triggers to bumpers and back is done by pressing `Select + DPAD ↑` or `ALT + Q`.

 The default modes can be configured in the `Config.ini` configuration file.